 Whether you’re living and working abroad or at home in Bangladesh, it’s a time of great pride.
 The special day is held every year on March 26th.
-The 2021 celebrations were special, of course: exactly 50 years since independence was declared on March 26th, 1971.
+This years exactly 50 years since independence was declared on March 26th, 1971.

 In preparation for this special milestone, this blog will look at: